 SCMAC's Vehicle Maintenance Department performs major and routine vehicle maintenance on the agency's vehicle fleet as well as other participating Saginaw County departments.
-Additional responsibilities include the repair, fabrication, and maintenance of the following mosquito control equipment: truck-mounted and handheld ultra-low volume (ULV) sprayers, compression sprayers, granular applicators, mopeds, bikes, e-scooter, tire trailers, and other agency equipment.
-The work is completed in a fully equipped 2,500 square foot vehicle maintenance facility.
-The facility consists of four bays (1 hoist, 1 wash bay, and 2 oil change pits).
+Additional responsibilities include the repair, fabrication, and maintenance of the following mosquito control equipment: truck-mounted and handheld ultra-low volume (ULV) sprayers, compression sprayers, granular applicators, bikes, e-scooter, tire trailers, and other agency equipment.
+The work is completed in a fully equipped 2,100 square foot vehicle maintenance facility.
+The facility consists of three bays (two hoists), as well as a wash bay.